Lednerb/bilberry-hugo-theme/README.md

     * Login to your Algolia account and verify in the `Browse` tab of your index that the index records were uploaded correctly.
     * In case you have a multi-language setup, make sure that you repeat the steps above for all `public/{LANG}/index.json` files.

-Also, you can read this [write-up](https://www.kiroule.com/article/automate-index-upload-to-algolia-search/) on how to automate index upload to Algolia Search if you host your Bilberry theme-based website on Netlify.
+Also, you can read this [write-up](https://www.kiroule.com/article/automate-data-upload-to-algolia-index-revisited/) on how to automate data upload to Algolia Index if you host your Bilberry theme-based website on Netlify.

 ### Keyboard Shortcuts
 If you want to start a search on your blog simply type `s` and the search menu will open.